Body Psychotherapy – Psychotherapeutic Postural Integration

 The power of this unitary method is explained to our students by first giving them the ingredients of the method, then showing how it the art becomes a flexible dance with many rhythms.

-Seen our trans-disciplinary interest, it is only natural that many of our practitioners and trainers are qualified in various areas.
+Seen the trans-disciplinary interest, it is only natural that many of our practitioners and trainers are qualified in various areas.
 Psychotherapeutic Postural Integration has grown through its contact with these areas.
 Most of our trainers have originally been trained in other modalities: experiential Gestalt, psychiatric psychopathology, psychology, physiotherapy, theatre, storytelling, theology, philosophy, management.

 Whatever tools and safeguards are appropriate for a verbal approach to therapy are also appropriate – with certain changes – for this bodily approach.
 This is a key distinction between a body psychotherapy and a bodywork approach.